manue1/myhttp/README.md

 ## Usage

 In order to run this tool it first needs to be built.
+Please ensure to have [Go 1.14](https://golang.org/dl/) installed.

 ```bash
 make build